Sixtyfps/products-list-app/README.md

 - Responsive design -
 Works seamlessly on mobile, tablet and desktop screens
 - Testing ready -
-The project is configured for writing unit and UI tests using Jest/@testing-library/react
+The project is configured for writing unit and UI tests using Jest and @testing-library/react